Transactions

 as long as it is a valid state transition

-for any fork(including canonical) or it get finalized.
+for any fork(including canonical) or it get confirmed.

 Unproposed transactions refers to all not included in a proposal of any fork.

-If a fork that can be finalized fails to validate all its transactions(14), it should be dropped.
+If a fork that can be confirmed fails to validate all its transactions(14), it should be dropped.

 The Transaction